vanshsingh-16/CameraSafetyKids-LiveCamera/README.md

 - Child must press **Start camera**.
 - Browser/Android permission is required.
-- The child page shows a visible **Camera is ON** indicator.
+- The child page shows visible **Camera is ON** and **Microphone is ON** indicators.
-- Parent receives the WebRTC stream after the child starts it.
+- Parent receives the WebRTC camera + microphone stream after the child starts it.
 - No hidden recording, credential collection, or stealth capture.

 ## One-command Termux start